Abbie2020/abigail-rumsey/src/pages/posts/project-thesaurus.md

 title: The one where we added meaning
 subtitle: Designing a better-informed information discovery experience
 content_img_path: /images/user-looking-at-keywords-low-res.png
+excerpt: >-
-excerpt: 'The optimum way for researchers to search CABI’s abstracts database, CAB Direct, is using standardised keywords from the CAB Thesaurus.
-However, most users wouldn’t know this so we wanted to help them in their searches by providing extra information about the keywords.'
+  We wanted to help users in their searches of CABI's abstracts database by providing extra information about the keywords, and suggesting additional or alternative keywords.
 date: '2019-08-02'
 thumb_img_path: /images/user-looking-at-keywords-low-res.png
 template: post